 - Students were admitted from 520 different Georgia high schools in 152 counties.

 - Additionally, there were 1,965 first-generation students admitted to the Class of 2026.

 - UGA admitted international students from 57 countries.

 - Lastly, for fun–185 students named William were admitted as well as 178 named Emma.

 How UGA Rates Applicants

 UGA considers only two factors as “very important” to the admissions process: rigor of high school course load and GPA.
-Standardized test scores are the lone “important” factor, although the school is test-optional for the 2020-21 cycle only.
+Standardized test scores are the lone “important” factor.
 Essays, recommendation letters, extracurricular activities, talent/ability, character/personal qualities, first-generation status, and paid and volunteer work are all “considered” by the university.

 It is also worth highlighting that recruited athletes enjoy a huge edge.
 This is because UGA takes great pride in their 19 NCAA Division I sports teams.
 Overall, approximately 680 student-athletes are presently attending the university.